prototypefund/Digital_Bargeld-docs/api-merchant.rst

 the offer is valid.

-Taler also assumes that the wallet and the merchant can agree on the current time (similar to what is required to connect to Tor or validate TLS certificates).
+Taler also assumes that the wallet and the merchant can agree on the current time; similar to what is required to connect to Tor or validate TLS certificates.
 The wallet may rely on the timestamp provided in the HTTP "Date:" header for this purpose, but the customer is expected to check that the time is approximately correct.